xenloops/securityKB/ai_llm.md

 * Restrict the LLM's access to network resources, internal services, and APIs.

 ## Data Controls

+Protecting data integrity and privacy is paramount in LLM operations.
+Enforcing strict data handling policies, anonymization techniques, and secure transmission protocols minimizes the risk of exposing sensitive information.

 * Implement tools and processes to automatically validate key outputs, especially output from high-stakes environments.
 * Ensure compliance with privacy regulations (e.g., GDPR, CCPA) by implementing robust data anonymization, encryption, and access controls.